Keepers of Time - is it a National Wildland System for England?

 Ancient woodland

 Ancient woodland is the term given to a site that has been continuously wooded since at least 1600.
-This date is chosen because woodland planting was uncommon before that date, and there was also very little mapping of woodland although some woodland can be traced back to medieval or earlier times.
+This date is chosen because woodland planting was uncommon before that date, and there was as well very little mapping of woodland, although some woodland can be traced back to medieval or earlier times.
 This does not mean to say that there has been no planting in the area of the ancient wood since 1600, or that it will contain mostly native species.
-However, the often old growth and stability of ancient, semi-natural woodland gives rise to an immensely important habitat, supporting a wide range of species rarely found elsewhere.
+However, the often old growth and stability of ancient, semi-natural woodland, and the continuity of canopy cover, gives rise to an immensely important habitat, supporting a wide range of species rarely found elsewhere.
 Amongst these are the indicator plants of ancient woodland, such as wood anemone, yellow archangel and sweet woodruff, all of which resent disturbance and, like many woodland species, are poor colonisers of new ground.

 About 40% of our ancient woodland coming into the 20th century was converted into conifer plantation.
 Fortunately, these plantations on ancient woodland sites (PAWS) retain the ability to regenerate if the conifers are replaced with native trees because many of the important species survive or lie dormant in the site.
 Hence, a main thrust of the policy was in removing non-native conifers from these ancient woodland sites.
 In so doing, the area of ancient semi-natural woodland in England can be significantly increased (from 200,000 ha to 340,000 ha).